 This is a good time for seeing the summer visitors in Dordogne, as well as the resident species as nesting is well advanced.

 - Golden oriole

 - Turtle dove

-We will also keep an eye out for butterflies; the region has around 120 species recorded, twice the number of the UK.
+The region has around 120 butterfly species recorded, twice the number of the UK.
 They are at peak numbers and diversity now, including several rarities.

 - Lesser purple emperor

 - Woodland grayling

 - Short-tailed blue

 The Dordogne has an unexpectedly diverse flora due to the rich mosaic of habitats and because the region lies between different climatic zones.
 June is the peak flowering time for many species.

 The area is dominated by the classic Dordogne oak forest and limestone meadows, cut through by the majestic River Dordogne.
 Our tour also takes us into a number of other interesting habitats including river cliffs, arable plains, heathlands and wetlands.
 The region is studded with pretty honey-coloured villages, ancient churches, chateaux and caves.